-MD: How do you think the Cuban travel trend will influence home décor?
+MD: How do you think travel to Cuba will influence home décor?

 CF: I love this question!
 Anthropologie and Cuban aesthetic share in common some key ingredients at the root (use of vivid colors, vintage details, aged surfaces, juxtaposition), so the influence has shown up naturally in our styling.
 I certainly think trending materials and the use of color, like saturated tropical hues for interiors will likely be popular for years to come.

 MD: Your campaign images always look lived in, rather than overly styled.
-What's your top tip to make a home look authentic, rather than cookie-cutter perfect?
+What's your top tip to make a home look authentic?